userpersona/lodashmethods/README.md

 # **_.words ([string=''], [pattern]):**

-## Splits string into an array of its words.
+## returns string into an array of its words.

 ## Arguments

 [string=''] (string): The string to inspect.
 [pattern] (RegExp|string): The pattern to match words.
 Returns